 The little guy and I have explored science, faith, and art.
 We’ve done experiments and made stuff with our friends.
 And of course we learn about God.
 It’s not just a curriculum, it’s a lifestyle.
 I find myself pulling activities from the Teacher Guide all the time.
 From the monthly storybooks and CD’s to the shape stamps and cookie cutters, it all gets used over and over again.
 Mother Goose Time makes it easy to encourage a lifelong love of learning.

 2. Aligns with our state’s early childhood learning standards

-You can learn more about how Mother Goose Time aligns with each state’s standards here, but I love knowing that it’s already taken care of.
+You can learn more about how Mother Goose Time aligns with each state’s standards on their website, but I love knowing that it’s already taken care of.

 3. Having everything you need already ready to go

 A daily discovery bag and basic art supplies is really all you need for each day’s activities.
 The gathering list includes stuff you probably already have around the house.

 The little guy loves to open the daily discovery bag with me.
 We get up, do our calendar and weather, and then introduce the daily topic.
 It’s as simple as pulling a bag out of the box and then cutting it open.
 We talk about the daily topic poster and then get right into the activities.
 There’s usually so little prep involved that it’s easy to get things ready in just a few minutes while he’s busy coloring.
 Oh, and did I mention the daily coloring sheets?
 Check out Member Resources via their website.